 Are you looking for things to do for free in Rome?
 Nestled on the River Tiber, Rome is one of most culturally rich cities in the world.
 Here the ancient world greets the modern world in one big architectural embrace, there is so much to see from the Trevi Fountain to the Colosseum where gladiators once fought for their lives as entertainment.
-Why not check our our great guide to Rome for some brilliant suggestions and download our mobile-app to help make your stay in Rome a comfortable one.
+Why not to download our mobile-app to help make your stay in Rome a comfortable one.
 Romes diversity means there is something for everyone even if you are on a budget.
 We have put together a list of 15 things to do for free in Rome and as you will see there is much Rome has to offer completely free of charge.

 1. Explore the Vatican Museum

 While you normally require a ticket to visit the Vatican Museum, plan to visit on the last Sunday of the month when it’s open free for public entry (09:00—12:30).
 Contained within, amongst myriad other attractions, is the Sistine Chapel, housing Michelangelo’s famous nine panels that account the creation of the cosmos and man.
 The museum is one of the most renowned gems in the Roman coronet and an unmissable component of the Italian tourist canon.
 Do not miss out on the chance to explore the inside (and outside) of this magnificent building.

 Opening hours: Monday—Saturday, 09.00—18.00 (ticket office closed at 16:00).
 Sunday, 09:00—12:30 (free entry).